Toulon Cote Dazur, France Travel Guide

 Toulon provides a genuine French coastal experience.
 Wander through heritage-lined streets, enjoy fresh seafood by the harbor, and visit bustling markets.

-The city lies at the base of the majestic Mont Faron, a limestone mountain that rises sharply at the rear of the urban area.
+The city lies at the base of the majestic Mont Faron, a limestone mountain that rises sharply at the back of the urban area.
 This mountain acts as a natural barrier, giving a sheltered microclimate.
 Mont Faron also has spectacular panoramic views of the city, its sprawling harbor, and the open sea.

 Situated in southeastern France, part of the French Riviera.